pcengines/apu2-documentation/docs/debug/cpu_frequency.md

 ## Reproducing the issue

-Because our knowledge of pfSense and FreeBSD in general is limited steps described in linked GitHub issue were used.
+Steps described in linked GitHub issue were used.

 For some reason, our installation of pfSense doesn't include `cpuctl` module, so `turbostat` didn't work at all.
 According to its source code, the `Bzy_MHz`